How to Combine & Transfer Points on Chase Credit Cards

 Have a Business?
 Look at Chase Ink Business Cards

-As long as you hold a card that already earns Ultimate Rewards points, this $900 cash back can instantly become 90,000 Chase Ultimate Rewards points to use towards travel.
+And as long as you hold a card that already earns Ultimate Rewards points, that $750 cash back can instantly become 75,000 transferable Chase Ultimate Rewards points to use towards travel.

 Not sure which one to pick?
 Chase doesn’t restrict you from having both, so that’s an option.
 And while they offer some of the same benefits, there are other key differences between the Ink Cash vs. the Ink Unlimited cards you should be aware of.